 Green homes are often built on already developed land to reduce their environmental impact.
 Sprawl is inherently unsustainable because it chews up green space.
 There’s nothing “green” about that.
 Green homes are also commonly built in close proximity to community resources to minimize homeowners’ transportation demands.

-Since Canadians spend an estimated 90 per cent of their time indoors (SOURCE: Health Canada), indoor air quality (which is often worse than outdoor air quality) is a major concern, particularly to those with environmental sensitivities.
+Since Americans spend an average of 90 percent of their time indoors (Source: EPA), indoor air quality (which is often worse than outdoor air quality) is a major concern, particularly to those with environmental sensitivities.
 Green homes give occupants greater control over their indoor environment and promote better ventilation, lighting and comfort.
 Designers use furniture, paints and other household products that emit little or no volatile organic compounds (VOC)—chemicals that are harmful when inhaled.